Police: Man arrested for Noblesville BBQ restaurant burglary

 NPD arrived soon after and found a man matching the caller’s description.

-Police said the man was walking outside of the building carrying a bag, and he was arrested without incident.
+Police said the man was walking outside of the building carrying a bag.

 Lay faces preliminary charges of burglary and theft, and was booked at the Hamilton County Jail.